kingforest93/Fast_QC/README.md

 Makesure fastqc.perl and fastq files to check in the same director place, but this is not a must if you make fastqc.perl executable in the Bash $PATH, and 'perl' can be omitted in that case.

-If you find any bug, please contact me:
+If you encounter any bug when using this program, please contact me:
 SenWang
 E-mail: wangsen1993@163.com